cadebrown/ezc/README.md

 # Installation

+For any debian based system, simply run `curl https://cdn.rawgit.com/ChemicalDevelopment/ezc/master/install-debian.sh | sh -` in the terminal to install

 For any debian based system, simply go to the [latest release](https://github.com/ChemicalDevelopment/ezc/releases/latest), and download the .deb file, and double click it

-For Debian/Ubuntu, run `./install-debian.sh` to install the latest as well

 For other OSs, I'm working on packaging systems.
 For now, you can build them following below: